Zuehlke/software-engineering-corner/drafts/architecture-verification-with-jqassistant.md

 ## Showcase: ADR validation

-To show what I mean with "living documentation" and what is possible besides analysing code using jQAssistant, I created a showcase, validating [Architecture Descicion Records (ADR)](https://github.com/joelparkerhenderson/architecture-decision-record).
+To show what I mean with "living documentation" and what is possible besides analysing code using jQAssistant, I created a showcase, validating [Architecture Decision Records (ADR)](https://github.com/joelparkerhenderson/architecture-decision-record).

 Here is what we want to do: